drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Application layer firewall

 The built-in firewall provides basic protection and blocks incoming connections only.
-It cannot monitor nor block outgoing connections.
+It can neither monitor nor block outgoing connections.

 It can be controlled by the **Firewall** tab of **Network** in **System Settings**, or with the following commands.